Skip to main content Skip to office menu Skip to footer

 Employment with another community-based organization.

-If an application assistant changes employment, leaving employment at one community-based organization and gaining employment at another, the application assistant may apply to become accredited again after the new community-based organization confirms the person is an employee and agrees to designate a contact for the community-based program.
+If an application assistant changes employment or volunteer status, leaving employment or a volunteer position at one community-based organization and gaining employment or a volunteer position at another, the application assistant may apply to become accredited again after the new community-based organization confirms the person is an employee or approved volunteer and agrees to designate a contact for the community-based program.
 The new organization must have a person authorized to act on behalf of the organization execute a new application.
 The secretary of state will determine what training, if any, is necessary to fully renew the application assistant's accreditation status.

 Subp.
 7.